HOW DOES GEOTHERMAL HEATING & COOLING WORK?

 Gas furnaces burn natural gas to provide heat for your home and are only 98% efficient, while geothermal systems use significantly less energy collecting heat from the earth, achieving 400-600% efficiencies.

-Are you thinking about how to make your home more energy efficient and different sources to heat your home?
-Contact Ideal Comfort in Johnstown, Colorado today!
+Are you thinking about how to make your home more energy-efficient and different sources to heat your home?
+Contact Ideal Comfort HVAC in Johnstown, Colorado today!